simbli/seacharts/README.md

 ## Usage

-This module supports reading and processing `FGDB` files for sea depth data, such as the Norwegian coastal data set used for demonstration purposes, found [here]( https://kartkatalog.geonorge.no/metadata/2751aacf-5472-4850-a208-3532a51c529a).
+This module supports reading and processing `FGDB` and 'S-57' files for sea depth data.

-### Downloading regional datasets
+### Downloading regional datasets - FGDB

+The Norwegian coastal data set used for demonstration purposes, found [here]( https://kartkatalog.geonorge.no/metadata/2751aacf-5472-4850-a208-3532a51c529a).
 To visualize and access coastal data of Norway, follow the above link to download the `Depth data` (`Sjøkart - Dybdedata`) dataset from the [Norwegian Mapping Authority]( https://kartkatalog.geonorge.no/?organization=Norwegian%20Mapping%20Authority) by adding